AntonRagot/MachineLearning2019/project2/README.md

 To be able to reproduced our score, you first need to place the data files in the correct place.
 You can download the dataset on the ML course [repository](https://github.com/epfml/ML_course/tree/master/projects/project2/project_text_classification/Datasets).

 The dataset needs to be placed inside the `data` folder, unzipped.
+You should have the following files: `train_pos_full.txt`, `train_neg_full.txt` and `test_data.txt`.

-You also need our trained models.
-Our models are located in the `models` folder, you should only check that they are at the correct place with the correct name:
+You also need the weight of our best model.
+Our weights are located in the `models` folder, you should only check that they are at the correct place with the correct name:
 - Classifier's weights : `model/pretrained_model_weights.hdf5`

 ### Start predicting